(Grid = 16 x 16)

 No Name Star

-Quilt Notes: This version of the NO NAME STAR, also referred to simply as NO NAME, or NO NAME PATCH, is illustrated in Rhoda Ochser Goldberg's QUILTING AND PATCHWORK DICTIONARY, 1988 as a four-patch design (see left).
+Quilt Notes: This version of the NO NAME STAR, also referred to simply as NO NAME, or NO NAME QUILT, is illustrated in Rhoda Ochser Goldberg's QUILTING AND PATCHWORK DICTIONARY, 1988 as a four-patch design (see left).
+It first appeared in print in the Ladies Art Company Catalogue, published in the late 19th century.

 But there are many other, quite different designs out there using these same titles — each quilt block collection consulted for this page wonderfully displayed a different pattern.
 In this case, the "No Name" title probably refers to the diagonal bands, which would usually have family names, or the names of the quilters, sewn in.
-Notice the NO NAME secondary pattern in this version (scroll down to see the tiling) exhibits a MAYFLOWER BLOCK with a square in the center.
+Notice the secondary pattern in this version of the block (scroll down to see the tiling) it exhibits a MAYFLOWER BLOCK with a square in the center.

 Lightly stepped a yellow star